 - 6. Press the ENTER key to calibrate or MENU key to abort and return to SAMPLING mode. - 7.
-Wait for approximately 60 seconds or until the reading has stabilized within 25% of the full scale low range.
-If the offset is less than 25% of the lowest range, by pressing ENTER, a message PASSED CALIBRATION will appear and return to the Sample mode.
-On the other hand, if the offset is above 25% of the lowest range, pressing ENTER, a message FAILED CALIBRATION will appear and the analyzer will return to Sample mode without completing the Zero calibration.
+Wait for approximately 60 seconds or until the reading has stabilized.
+If the offset is less than 25% of the lowest range, by pressing ENTER, a message PASSED CALIBRATION will appear and the transmitter will return to the Sample mode.
+On the other hand, if the offset is above 25% of the lowest range, pressing ENTER, a message FAILED CALIBRATION will appear and the transmitter will return to Sample mode without completing the Zero calibration.

-Both the Zero Calibrate and Span Calibrate functions result in the following displays:
+When in calibration, both the Zero Calibrate and Span Calibrate functions, pressing ENTER will result in one of the following displays: